What is, what is it used for, and how to use Lasso regression, with code in R.

 Show the code

-cv_model <- cv.glmnet(x, y, alpha = 1) # Changing the alpha parameter leads to other types of regression
+# Cross-validationcv_model <-cv.glmnet(x, y, alpha =1) # Changing the alpha parameter leads to other types of regression# Find the lambda value that minimizes the MSEbest_lambda <- cv_model$lambda.minbest_lambda

 [1] 0.3803991